kevin-fang/high-throughput-febio/INSTALL.md

 If the central manager (CM) needs to be shut down or restarted, run `condor_status -master -format "%s\n" MasterIpAddr > addresses.txt` on the CM. his will save the IP addresses and the ports of all the execution nodes in a file called `addresses.txt`
 - To restart the CM: shut down/reboot/whatever on the CM, and then run ``condor_restart `cat addresses.txt` ``
 - To shutdown the entire network, run ``condor_off `cat addresses` ``

+## Adding a machine just to submit jobs
+If your central manager isn't your personal computer,  you probably want to be able to submit jobs without transferring files.
+Luckily, the process for creating a machine *just* for job submission is very simple.
+On the machine:
+- Create the `condor_config.local` file to the specification aboveand move it to `/etc/condor/condor_config.local`.
+This time, however, change the `DAEMON_LIST` variable to `DAEMON_LIST = COLLECTOR, MASTER, SCHEDD`
+- Follow the *native* installation directions for Condor.
+Move the `condor_config.local` file to `/etc/condor/condor_config.local` and then run `/etc/init.d/condor restart`
+- Submit jobs with `condor_submit <file>.sub`
+- If you want to submit jobs through a Docker installation, the process becomes a little more convoluted, as it involves mounting volumes.
+Please look at the [Docker volume documentation](https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume) for more instructions.
+You'll basically want to mount the project folder to somewhere in the Docker image, and then use `docker exec condor_docker condor_submit <volume>` after starting the image with `run_docker.sh`

 ## Verifying the installation